Rates & Programming

 On the other hand, many locations do not meet the density criteria.
-Because the Board has determined that all ratepayers cannot be asked to bear the costs (through rates) for bringing service to lower-density locations, consumers requesting cable service are required to contribute towards the costs for construction.
+Because the Commission has determined that all ratepayers cannot be asked to bear the costs (through rates) for bringing service to lower-density locations, consumers requesting cable service are required to contribute towards the costs for construction.
 If others in your neighborhood commit to also subscribing to service made available by this line extension, the costs would be shared.
-However, the Vermont Public Service Department recognizes that the cost may make it impossible for some consumers to pay for a line extension.
+However, the Vermont Department of Public Service recognizes that the cost may make it impossible for some consumers to pay for a line extension.
 The State of Vermont is committed to doing all it can to ensure Vermonters have access to the services that meet their recreation and communications needs.
 Contact your cable service company and ask for a preliminary estimate.
 The company will advise you whether or not CIAC will be required, and will give you an estimate for that cost.

 Public, Educational & Governmental (PEG) Access

 Public, Educational and Governmental Access, or PEG Access, refers to the one or more channels on every cable television system's basic tier that must be made available for local programming originating with local goverment, educational institutions, or members of the public.
 For additional information about PEG Access, see the Public Access page.